realmagicgreen/magicgreenastro/src/content/health/benefits-of-spirulina.md

 Although a 1986 study revealed alarmingly high concentrations of lead and mercury in several brands of spirulina supplements, a 1989 study found the concentrations to be much lower, concluding that one would have to take in more than 77 grams of the most heavily contaminated spirulina daily to suffer from toxicity.

-Spirulina contains microcystins, groups of amino acids that can be toxic to your liver if you take in too much of them, according to Purdue University.
+Spirulina contains Microcystins, groups of amino acids that can be toxic to your liver if you take in too much of them, according to Purdue University.
 Because scientists have not yet determined a specific intake amount that is toxic, many nutritional product manufacturers do not regulate them at all.

 Many consumers have reported experiencing adverse health effects after using spirulina, a group of German researchers conducted a study, published in "Toxicology and Applied Pharmacology" in 2011, reviewing its safety.

-They analyzed 13 commercially distributed products and found cytotoxins, substances that are harmful to cells, in each of them.
+They analysed 13 commercially distributed products and found Cytotoxins, substances that are harmful to cells, in each of them.
 The researchers concluded that such nutritional products are highly questionable.

 Spirulina contains an abundance of nucleic acids, according to the Beth Israel Deaconess Medical Center.
 These substances, which are related to DNA, produce uric acid when they are metabolized.
 If too much uric acid accumulates in your body, gout or kidney stones can develop.